LukeShortCloud/simpler_things_extras/stre_gm_reference_sheet.md

 - The Game Master (GM) decides the genre, time, and setting for a game.
 - Player Characters (PCs) use a Character Sheet (or any physical or digital document of their choice)and fill it out by following the Characters Creation guide.
     - Pick a Species.
-    - Pick a Skill Expertise.
+    - Pick a Skill to Boost.
     - Purchase weapons and/or armor.
     - Calculate health.
     - Use this [Character Creation guide](https://github.com/ekultails/lifepages/blob/master/src/games/tabletop.rst#character-creation) to help bring the character to life.